 A. You had already told your supervisor the first time she was late, and now you will put in a complaint to HR.

-B. You tell her that it’s going to be ok and that you will make sure no one finds out.
+B. You tell her that it will be ok and that you will make sure no one finds out.

 C. You don’t want to get involved, so you slip off and perform your duties.

-D. You tell her that you have already caught her up on the work that she was behind on, but that you are worried that she might get in trouble.
+D. You tell her that you have already caught her up on the work she was behind but that you are worried she might get in trouble.
 You ask her kindly not to be late again.